urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 ## Scrying

-Scries are purely read-only requests to vanes and agents which can be initiated from anywhere in any code, during its evaluation.
+Scries are read-only requests to vanes and agents which can be initiated from anywhere in any code, during its evaluation.
 If successful, the requested data is returned immediately to that point in the code, otherwise it crashes.
 This is in contrast to passing around `card`s, which aren't read-only and which